Internet of Things in Healthcare: Features and Opportunities

 - Hand washing notifications.
 Previously, such devices were not in-demand, but now more hospitals are implementing them.
 Wearable sensors detect the level of hand contamination and notify patients to wash them.
 Certainly, such devices cannot wash hands instead of their owners, but CleanLink experts argue that such technology can reduce the spread of infections by 60%.
 Thus, they can also lower healthcare costs.

-The use of these devices has beneficial consequences: healthy patients, better treatment, and safe life.
-With thorough idea development and competent execution, they are radically changing people's lives.
+These examples of IoT devices have beneficial consequences: healthy patients, better treatment, and safe life.
+With thorough idea development and competent execution, they are radically changing people’s lives.

 Keeping track of all equipment, especially in large clinics, is challenging.
 The lack of good monitoring systems can lead to sudden breakdowns, which can at best affect the company’s financial performance and, at worst, the health of patients.
 IoT sensors embedded in equipment lower these risks.
 They notify the hospital staff of malfunctions in a tomograph or an increase in temperature in a refrigerator with biomaterial.
 Healthcare providers are able to react quickly and fix problems with minimal harm, also improving patient care.